-- People living with dissociative identity disorder (DID) experience two or more separate personality states called ‘alters’.
+People living with dissociative identity disorder (DID) experience two or more separate personality states called ‘Alters’, ‘personalities’, or ‘parts’.

-- Treatment can help people with DID lead long and fulfilling lives, and can involve psychotherapy and medication.
+Treatment and support can help people with DID lead long and fulfilling lives.

 What is dissociative identity disorder?

-Dissociative identity disorder (DID) is a rare and complex psychological condition where a person experiences two or more distinct identities called ‘alters’.
+Dissociative identity disorder (DID) is a complex psychological condition characterized by a type of dissociation where a person experiences two or more distinct identities called ‘Alters’, ‘personalities’ or ‘parts’.
 It is usually a long-term condition that occurs in response to extreme trauma.
 DID was called multiple personality disorder until 1994, when the name was changed to reflect a better understanding of the condition.

 What are the symptoms of dissociative identity disorder?

-A person needs to meet the following criteria to be diagnosed with DID:
+A person needs to meet the following criteria to be diagnosed with DID1:

 - Two or more distinct identities or personality states, each with its own way of thinking and relating.

 - Amnesia and gaps in the recall of everyday events, personal information or traumatic events.

 - The experiences are not part of normal cultural or religious practice, or part of childhood imaginary play.
 For example, a child having an imaginary friend does not mean they have DID.